-When a single tooth is missing or needs to be removed, there are a number of options for tooth replacement.
-The best option for restoring aesthetics and function of the natural teeth to the mouth is restoration through dental implant placement.
+When a single tooth is missing or needs to be removed, there are several options for tooth replacement.
+The best choice for restoring aesthetics and function of the natural teeth to the mouth is restoration through dental implant placement.

 A dental implant is a small, medical-grade titanium post that is inserted into the jaw and supports the full dental restoration.